yorkie/react-native-wechat/README.md

 | errCode | Number | 0 if authorization successed        |
 | errStr  | String | Error message if any error occurred |

-These example code need 'react-native-chat' and 'react-native-fs' plugin.
+The following examples require the 'react-native-chat' and 'react-native-fs' packages.

 ```js
 import * as WeChat from 'react-native-wechat';